distanceworkshops/distanceworkshops.github.io/design-may-2022.md

 Once you have registered, we will contact you to collect some follow-up information.

-Registration will close when the workshop fills, or on May 4th at the latest to allow us to run tests with participants on the video-conference system.-->
+Registration will close when the workshop fills, or on April 29th at the latest to allow us to run tests with participants on the video-conference system.-->

 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).

 ## Widening participation scholarship

 We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
 Please see [here](widening-participation) for more information.
-The closing date for scholarship applications is April 8th.
+The closing date for scholarship applications is April 18th.

 ## Enquiries